Simulating quantum measurements without superposition devices: Discussion

+Quantum measurement devices routinely rely on controlling superposition properties.
+Here, we have proposed conceptually classical models for simulating quantum measurements, centered on the core idea that no device employed in the simulation model can have any superposition features.
 We determined the exact noise and loss thresholds at which all projective $d$-dimensional measurements admit a classical model.
 Interestingly, both these thresholds coincide with those at which the set of all von Neumann measurements is jointly measurable \cite{Uola2014, Sekatski2024}.
 This means that even though joint measurability is a strictly larger set, the two notions become equivalent in the limit in which all projective measurements allowed in the theory are considered.
 It remains an interesting open problem to identify this threshold when also including non-projective measurements.
-Since classical models correspond to JM with parent POVMs which are PVM-simulable, lower bounds on this threshold can be found in \cite{Barrett2002, Almeida2007}, although they are not expected to be optimal.
-In addition, we have seen that classical measurements are operational distinct from joint measurability, as the former was sufficient for succeeding with sequential non-disturbance tasks, whereas the latter was only necessary.
+Since classical models correspond to JM with parent POVMs which are projectively simulable, lower bounds on this threshold can be found in \cite{Barrett2002, Almeida2007}, although they are not expected to be optimal.
+In addition, we have seen that classical measurements are operationally distinct from joint measurability, as the former was sufficient for succeeding with sequential non-disturbance tasks, whereas the latter was only necessary.
 A deeper understanding of the relation between these two concepts may be unveiled by studying whether the gap between them can grow, perhaps in an unbounded way, by considering non-disturbance tasks with more than two sequential measurements.